 Compressing is quite useful when backing up important files and also sending large files over Internet.
 Please note that compressing an already compressed file adds extra overhead, hence you will get a slightly bigger file.
 So, stop compressing a compressed file.
 There are many programs to compress and decompress files in GNU/Linux.
 In this tutorial, we’re going to learn about two applications only.

-Compress and decompress files
+Compress and decompress files On Linux

 The most common programs used to compress files in Unix-like systems are: